-1. The technical learning outcomes
+1. The technical Learning Outcomes

-In most countries, professional certificates/titles are based on the demand of the labor market.
+In most countries, professional certificates/titles are based on the demand of the labour market.
 A certificate can be obtained through initial vocational education or occupational training courses.
 In both cases, the qualification description of a specific certificate is divided into units, which describe the learning outcomes that should be achieved, specifying the professional context in which the know-how will be applied.

-The problem or challenge that you are going to design needs to be directly related to the qualification description and a specific professional work task described within it.
-But as mentioned previously, you can also look at the training needs of labor profiles of the surrounding companies, to identify these professional work tasks.
+The problem or challenge that you are going to design, needs to be directly related to the qualification description and a specific professional work task described within it.
+But as mentioned previously, you can also look at the training needs of labour profiles of the surrounding companies, to identify these professional work tasks.

 When looking at professional work tasks, it is possible that a learner may require the learning outcomes of a single professional unit or that the learner needs to achieve the learning outcomes from more than one professional unit.
 Thus, the integration of learning outcomes from these various professional units into the design of the challenge is necessary.

-In the curriculum of each training description, we need to know about the learning outcomes and the evaluation criteria of each training unit.
+In the curriculum of each training description, we need to know about the Learning Outcomes and the evaluation criteria of each training unit.
 This will facilitate the design of the challenges or problems, as the learning outcome will set the starting point for creating the challenge.
-To take an example of a unit out of the qualification description "Higher Technician in Energy Efficiency and Solar Thermal Energy":
+To take an example of a unit out of the Qualification description "Higher Technician in Energy Efficiency and Solar Thermal Energy":

-Energy Certification of Buildings
+"Energy Certification of Buildings"

-The Holder:
+The holder:

-- Assesses the insulation provided by buildings siding, relating the properties of their components with hygrothermal behaviour. - Determines energy demand limitations in building envelopes verifying that their constituting elements comply with stated regulations. - Calculates the necessary energy demand in order to guarantee habitability, verifying that the same complies with the limitations stated by applicable regulations.
+- Assesses the insulation provided by buildings siding, relating the properties of their components with hygrothermal behaviour. - Determines energy demand limitations in building envelopes verifying that their constituting elements comply with stated regulations. - Calculates the necessary energy demand in order to guarantee building habitability, verifying that the same complies with the limitations stated by applicable regulations.

-Here, the unit is called "Energy Certification of Buildings".
-The related learning outcomes are listed below in the example.
+Here the Unit is called: "Energy Certification of Buildings".
+The related Learning Outcomes are listed below in the example.

-If we take into consideration the listed learning outcomes and at the same time, the competencies, skills, and knowledge demanded by the surrounding companies, you have set the ground for designing a map of student learning outcomes, and define how they should have been achieved after the learning process.
+If we take into consideration the listed Learning Outcomes and at the same time, the competences, skills and knowledge demanded by the surrounding companies, you have set the ground for designing a map of student learning outcomes, and define how they should have been achieved after the learning process.

-Once it is clear which learning outcomes can be combined to become part of a challenge and which learning outcomes should be achieved independently and cannot be combined into one challenge, it is possible to define good planning of the schedule, the timing of the process, and its weight in the didactic programming.
+Once it is clear which Learning Outcomes can be combined to become part of a challenge and which Learning Outcomes should be achieved independently and cannot be combined into one challenge, it is possible to define a good planning of the schedule, the timing of the process and its weight in the didactic programming.

 It is important to emphasize the teamwork of the teaching staff in charge of the different modules involved in the didactic approach.
 Being able to count on moments of coordination will be essential.
-The incorporation of this type of methodology requires great commitment, dedication, and teamwork by teachers.
+The incorporation of this type of methodologies requires a great commitment, dedication and teamwork by teachers.

-As an example, we can suppose a problem/challenge of EQF level 4 in VET linked to the qualification of a "Higher Technician in Energy Efficiency and Solar Thermal Energy".
-We want to design a problem based on three different training units called "Energy Certification of Buildings", "Management of Solar Thermal Installations Fitting and Maintenance" and "Energy and Water Use Efficiency Promotion".
+As an example, we can suppose a problem / challenge of EQF level 4 in VET linked to the qualification of an "Higher Technician in Energy Efficiency and Solar thermal Energy".
+We want to design a problem based on three different training units called: "Energy Certification of Buildings"; "Management of Solar Thermal Installations Fitting and Maintenance" and "Energy and Water Use Efficiency Promotion".